chinmaymk/aikit/docs/faq.md

 AIKit normalizes these differences so your code works the same across providers.

+## Which models support reasoning?

+Reasoning (access to model thinking processes) is supported by:

+- **OpenAI**: o1-2024-12-17, o1-mini, o1-preview
+- **Anthropic**: claude-3-5-sonnet-20241022, claude-3-5-haiku-20241022 (with thinking enabled)
+- **Google**: Experimental support in some Gemini models

+Use the `reasoning` parameter for OpenAI and `thinking` parameter for Anthropic.

 ## Can I stream with tools and images?

 Yes!
 AIKit supports streaming with all features:

 - Tool calls can be streamed
 - Images work in streaming conversations
+- Reasoning content streams in real-time
 - You can combine all features together

 ## How fast is AIKit compared to direct API calls?